Powerful anti-fatigue effects

 Astragalus root extract standardised to contain 50% polysaccharides

-Astragalus (Astragalus membranaceus Moench) or Huang qi has been prescribed in traditional Chinese medicine for centuries, due to its multiple reinvigorating properties.
+Astragalus (Astragalus membranaceus Moench) or Huang qi has been prescribed in China for centuries, due to its multiple reinvigorating properties.

 It is an adaptogenic plant with high levels of active compounds (polysaccharides, astragalosides) that stimulate the immune system, cardiovascular and hepatic systems.
 It also facilitates the action of macrophages, cells that engulf and attack foreign bodies.
 This strengthens the body, helping to protect and defend it from bacteria and viruses.

 Our astragalus root has high standardised polysaccharide content and offers powerful anti-fatigue effects, while improving the body's resistance to stress.

 Description and origin